-- An ongoing weekly seminar series covering the major topics in forensic psychiatry and review of AAPL Landmark cases.
+- An ongoing weekly interprofessional seminar series covering the major topics in forensic psychiatry and review of AAPL Landmark cases.
 This series addresses legal and clinical aspects of forensic psychiatry including criminal, civil, administrative, and correctional topics.
 This course is organized by the Director of the program and includes invited experts from the legal and medical community.
 It is integrated with the forensic psychology fellowship in the Colorado Office of Behavioral Health.

 - Quarterly journal club that includes forensic psychiatrists and forensic psychologists from the community and former graduates of the Fellowship.

 - Required participation in the annual Review Course that precedes the national AAPL meeting each fall.

 - Required attendance at the annual national meeting of the Am Academy of Psychiatry and Law.

 - Required visit with the associate director of the program at a correctional site involved in litigation within the U.S.

 - Participation with the University of Colorado at Denver Dept. of Psychiatry continuing education Grand Rounds.